chipsalliance/firrtl-spec/spec.md

 A circuit component is trivially considered to be a subcomponent of itself.
 If we need to speak of the subcomponents excluding the component itself, we call these the **proper subcomponents**.

-When a circuit component has a ground type, an enumeration time, a probe type, or property type (see TODO), has no direct subcomponents.
+When a circuit component has a ground type, an enumeration type, a probe type, or property type (see TODO), has no direct subcomponents.

 For example, `wire w : UInt<8>`{.firrtl} has no direct subcomponents.

-When a circuit component has a vector type (see TODO), it has as direct subcomponents as its length.
+When a circuit component has a vector type (see TODO), it has as many direct subcomponents as its length.
 Each subcomponent will have the same kind as its parent.
 Each will have the element type.

-For example, a wire `wire v : UInt<8>[3]`{.firrtl} will have three proper subcomponents: `v[0]`{.firrtl}, `v[1]`{.firrtl}, and `v[2]`{.firrtl}.
+For example, if we declare `wire v : UInt<8>[3]`{.firrtl}, it will have three proper subcomponents: `v[0]`{.firrtl}, `v[1]`{.firrtl}, and `v[2]`{.firrtl}.
 All three are wires and all three have type `UInt<8>`{.firrtl}.

 When a circuit component has a bundle type (see TODO), it will end up with one direct subcomponent for each field.
-The type of each subcomponent will correspond to the type of the corresponding.
+The type of each subcomponent will correspond to the type of the corresponding field.
-However, the kind of the subcomponent depends on the type of the parent:
+However, the kind of the subcomponent depends on both the kind and the type of the parent:

 - For wires with bundle types, the subcomponents are all wires.
 - For nodes, the subcomponents are all nodes.